vlakir/mqtt8266/README.md

 The program publishes:
 - current state of 9 GPIOs: separately as messages of topics <DEVICE NAME>/state/GPIOxx or all together as 9-bit word as message of topic <DEVICE NAME>/state/GPIOALL;
-- current value of ADC input as
+- current value of ADC input as <DEVICE NAME>/state/ADC

 The program subscribes:
 - commands of GPIO control as messages of topics <DEVICE NAME>/management/GPIOxx